genomicsclass/leanpub/manuscript/modeling_exercises.md

 A>10.
 Are Palindromes over-reprented in a region of the genome?
 A>
 A>    Make sure you have the latest version of the `dagdata` library and then load the palindrom data from the Human cytomegalovirus genome:
 A>
-A>
     ```r
     library(dagdata)
     data(hcmv)
     ```
 A>
-A>    These are the locations of palindromes on the genome of this viurs:
+A>    These are the locations of palindromes on the genome of this virus:
 A>
     ```r
     library(rafalib)